 3) State Association of REALTORS® offerings

-To access offerings by the Missouri Association of REALTORS®, please visit MAR Designations.
+To access offerings by Missouri REALTORS®, please visit MR Designations.
 To access courses offerings by the Kansas Association of REALTORS®, please visit KAR Designations.
 The state associations typically offer these three courses:

 - GRADUATE, REALTOR® INSTITUTE